 Nixon promised to return “law and order” to American streets if elected in 1968, along with executing a secret plan to end the Vietnam War.
 He narrowly defeated the Democratic nominee, Hubert Humphrey, in another close election.
 Having narrowly lost to Kennedy’s hope and optimism in ’60, Nixon narrowly won on fear and pessimism over Humphrey in ’68.
 People understandably thought the world was crashing down around them.

 1968 had been a rough year in America, with the assassinations of Martin Luther King, Jr. and Bobby Kennedy, setbacks in the Vietnam War, and rioting and crime in the streets.
-Then, in 1969, the Hell’s Angels biker gang killed two concert-goers while “policing” a free Rolling Stones concert at the Altamont Race Track outside San Francisco; the FBI and Chicago Police killed promising young civil rights leader Fred Hampton in “self-defense” in Hampton’s bedroom; LIFE magazine published photos of American soldiers slaughtering women and children at a Vietnamese village called My Lai; and deranged failed musician Charles Manson ordered his “family” (i.e. cult) on a senseless murdering spree in Los Angeles.
-Manson foresaw a coming race war between Whites and Blacks he called “Helter Skelter,” based on his warped interpretation of Revelations (Old Testament) and the Beatles White Album.
+Then, in 1969, the Hell’s Angels biker gang killed two concert-goers while “policing” a free Rolling Stones concert the Grateful Dead organized at the Altamont Race Track outside San Francisco; the FBI and Chicago Police killed promising young civil rights leader Fred Hampton in “self-defense” in Hampton’s bedroom; LIFE magazine published photos of American soldiers slaughtering women and children at a Vietnamese village called My Lai; and deranged failed musician Charles Manson ordered his “family” (i.e. cult) on a senseless murdering spree in Los Angeles.
+Manson foresaw a coming race war between Whites and Blacks he called “Helter Skelter,” based on his warped interpretations of the New Testament Book of Revelation and the Beatles White Album.

 By now Wernher von Braun was the public face of the space program, featured on Disney programs with his German accent, though the public still wasn’t aware of his Nazi background.
 Originally he wanted to build a space station first, then go to the Moon from there.
 However, budget and time constraints dictated that they leave from Earth directly.
 Based on Tom Kelley’s idea at Grumman Aircraft, they’d build a three-stage rocket with a smaller module that would detach after lunar orbit and descend on its own.
 Boosting the multi-stage Saturn V Rocket into space required an explosion stronger than the early atomic bombs, albeit with no radiation.
 The Saturn V didn’t take fuel measured in gallons; it needed 5.6 million pounds.
 The module not only had to separate from the main craft and land on the Moon without crashing but also take back off again and re-dock with the main craft.